 Students have many opportunities to supplement their academic experiences.
-The school offers an honors program for academically talented students, an international component to provide a variety of international opportunities, an internship program that provides related practical experience, and 22 cocurricular organizations to increase student interaction and learning.
+The school offers an honors program for academically talented students, an international component to provide a variety of international opportunities, an internship program that provides related practical experience, and more than 25 cocurricular organizations to increase student interaction and learning.